By Greg Illes

 The process is laborious and messy, and generally can require either two people and/or specialized equipment.
 Although I’m personally quite handy and do most of my own maintenance, this is one job that I leave to the pros.
 It will typically set me back about $100 or so.

 A “brake job” is part of normal maintenance and will ordinarily consist of replacing pads or linings, turning drums or rotors and, of course, a thorough system inspection.
-By periodically flushing the brake system fluid, you can help to insure that a routine brake job doesn’t end up involving costly replacement of corroded cylinders and calipers.
+By periodically flushing the brake system fluid, you can help to ensure that a routine brake job doesn’t end up involving costly replacement of corroded cylinders and calipers.

 Since it’s time and not mileage that corrupts the fluid, the typical recommendation is for flushing every two years.
 Most of us have our rigs in the shop at least that often for one thing or another, so it’s easy to include the brake flush and not have to make it a special visit.